Hunters Hill: History

 In 2021, following extensive community consultation and research, Hunters Hill Council received planning approval to remediate the site of the Old Radium Hill processing plant and dispose of the contaminated material at a licensed facility in the United States of America.

 This approach had strong community support and would resolve a long-standing issue that the private sector created.

 Remediation works began in September 2021.
 In the later stages of the project the waste material from the site was taken to a facility in Western Australia after it was granted a license to operate in 2023.
 The excavation and removal of the waste material was completed in August 2024.

-The health and safety of the community has been the top priority throughout the works and the transportation of material.

-The Australian Nuclear Science and Technology Organization supervised the excavation and packing of the contaminated material into sealed bags and containers before it was transported for disposal.
+The Australian Nuclear Science and Technology Organisation supervised the excavation and packing of the contaminated material into sealed bags and containers before it was transported for disposal.

+In 2003 Where 2 Technologies developed a computer mapping application, later Google Maps, in a bedroom in Hunters Hill.